solidjs-community/solid-primitives/packages/audio/README.md

 Primitive to manage audio playback in the browser.
 This primitive is comprised of three composed primitives:

-`createBaseAudio` - Provides a very basic interface for wrapping listeners to a supplied or default audio player.
+`createAudioPlayer` - Provides a very basic interface for wrapping listeners to a supplied or default audio player.

 `createAudio` - Creates a very basic audio/sound player.